dougdyson/katas/challenges/stripComments/notes.md

 ## Requirements
 * provided written requirements quality was low
-* trimming of whitespace only visible in tests
+* trimming of whitespace only visible in provided example tests

 ## Tests
 * seemed like only one test in the provided test suite